 The commercial drone industry is highly dependent on regulations.
 However, recent activities in Ukraine have accelerated the adoption of drones in the defense segment.
 The Company believes that drone regulations are evolving however, building a business model around anticipated regulatory changes will restrict the growth of the Company.
-The Company has designed a strategy that addresses current market needs within the existing regulatory framework and concurrently has started to get special approvals to perform BVLOS (Beyond Visual Line of Sight) missions.
+The Company has designed a strategy that addresses current market needs within the existing regulatory framework and concurrently has started to get special approvals to perform BVLOS (Beyond Visual Line of Sight) missions as highlighted above.
 The Company believes in solving customer problems by providing customized solution that integrates its own technology along with the best third-party technologies available in the market.
 The intent is to create a "stickiness" with the customer to foster repeat business and the Company becomes a one stop solution for all drone needs.
 To enable this strategy, Volatus introduced the "Vetted by Volatus" program that can qualify great drone technologies as part of its integrated solutions.

-The Company also realized that certain sectors cannot be disrupted using drones due to regulatory guidelines and slow adoption rate.
-In certain cases, the Company will use conventional aircrafts - helicopters and fixed wing planes.
-And slowly introduce drones and replace these aircrafts generating higher gross margins and cost savings to its customers.
+The Company also realized that certain sectors cannot be disrupted using drones due to regulatory guidelines and the slow adoption rate.
+In certain cases, the Company will use piloted aircraft and progressively introduce remotely piloted aircraft (drones) to replace piloted aircraft to generating higher gross margins and environmental wins to its customers.